Wyoming is the quintessential Wild West, from craggy peaks to bands of wild horses.

 Becoming a genuine frontier-era cowboy is one of the best outdoor activities for kids.
 Goosewing Ranch in Kelly has a wonderful roster of activities to help them feel the part, including archery, roping and canoeing.

+Come be a paleontologist for a day.
+If you’re wondering what to do with kids to make it an exciting summer getaway, show them some timeless fun at the coolest fossil space in the land.
 Only 14 states can boast an official state dinosaur; in Wyoming, it’s the triceratops.
-The state has one of the richest fossil records in the country, and many of those remains are well preserved on Wyoming’s tens of millions of acres of public land that make the state perfect for outdoor family vacations.
+The state has one of the richest fossil records in the country, and many of those remains are well preserved on Wyoming’s tens of millions of acres of public land, which makes the state perfect for outdoor family vacations.
 The best part?
 Paleontologists aren’t the only ones who get to have fun with prehistoric creatures.

 The fascinating Wyoming Dinosaur Center has 20 complete skeletons, and its nearby dig site offers kiddos a chance to play scientist for the day.